 The Shorebirds are a Single A affiliate of the Orioles and they play their home games at Arthur Perdue Stadium (“Perdue Stadium”) near Salisbury.
 Perdue Stadium, where the team plays, is owned and operated by Wicomico County, MD.
 Built in 1996, Perdue Stadium is typical of most minor league parks and seats 5,200 spectators.
-Along the 3rd baseline towards the outfield, Perdue Stadium has a 6-foot concrete wall which would eventually end Jared Breen’s dreams of playing professional baseball.
+Along the 3rd baseline towards the outfield, Perdue Stadium has a 6-foot concrete wall that would eventually end Jared Breen’s dreams of playing professional baseball.

 Breen suffered massive injuries in his collision with the wall.
-He fractured his knee cap cracked his orbital bone, sprained his back and suffered a serious concussion.
+He fractured his knee cap, cracked his orbital bone, sprained his back, and suffered a serious concussion.
 Breen was so severely injured that he was immobilized on the field and taken out on a stretcher.
 A long and difficult recovery process followed.
-After surgery, Breen spent a week in the hospital then went home to recover in Atlanta.
+After surgery, Breen spent a week in the hospital, then went home to recover in Atlanta.
 It took another two months of rest and therapy before Breen was even back on his feet.
 When Breen had finally finished treatment in November 2015, the Orioles released him.

 Following his release by the Orioles, Breen’s baseball career was effectively over.
 His collision with the concrete wall at Perdue Stadium left him permanently partially disabled.
 Understandably, Breen felt as though his injury could have been prevented if the concrete wall had padding on it.
 Just two months after his release, Breen hired a lawyer to pursue legal action against whoever was legally responsible for the unsafe condition of the wall.
 Unfortunately for Breen, the party with primary responsibility for the wall turned out to be Wicomico County (the owner of Perdue Stadium).

 Most people understand that personal injury lawsuits are subject to a statute of limitations.
-This means that if you wait too long to file a civil lawsuit you may lose your right to sue at all.
+This means that if you wait too long to file a civil lawsuit, you may lose your right to sue at all.
 What many people do not realize, however, is that if you want to sue the state or local government in Maryland, there is a heightened set of notice requirements besides the statute of limitations.

 The “early notice” requirements for suits against the government come from the Maryland Local Government Torts Claim Act (the “LGTCA”), Md.
 Code, Cts. & Jud.
 Proc. § 5-304.
-This section of the LGTCA basically says that if you want to sue a county in Maryland you have to give them notice of your claim within 6 months after your injury.
+This section of the LGTCA basically says that if you want to sue a county in Maryland, you have to give them notice of your claim within 6 months after your injury.
 This early notice requirement is a condition precedent to any personal injury action against a county.
 The Maryland Court of Appeals has explained that the underlying purpose of this requirement is to protect counties and municipalities from frivolous tort claims and give them the opportunity to investigate accidents soon after they occur.
 [This is foolish.
 But it is our law.]

 This might all seem reasonable at first glance, but the early notice requirements under the LGTCA can have some harsh results.
 Jared Breen’s case presents a perfect example of this.
 Breen’s collision with the concrete wall occurred in July 2015, but it didn’t really end his baseball career until 5 months later.
 Breen acted prompted and hired a lawyer just 2 months later.
 But by the time Breen retained an attorney, the deadline for providing “early notice” to Wicomico County under the LGTCA had already passed.